Boole's probability bounding problem, linear programming aggregations, and nonnegative quadratic pseudo-Boolean functions: The Aggregation by Yang et al.

 leading to a quite tight polynomial size aggregation of our exponential sized original problem.
 Note that inequalities \eqref{Zi} include redundant ones, according to \eqref{yki}, but we keep this redundancy, since it will help us to realize a more general structure to these inequalities.

 The nonnegativity of the $y^1_{\{i\}}$, $i\in V$ and $y^k_Q$, $Q\in\gO^2$ variables are implied by their definition \eqref{aijk}, since all $x_S$ variables are nonnegative.
-The authors of this aggregation however noticed that in this case $L_{\cE^2}(\RR_+^\gO) \neq \RR_+^N$.
+The authors of \cite{yang1} however noticed that in this case $L_{\cE^2}(\RR_+^\gO) \neq \RR_+^N$.
 In fact, several other nonnegative combination of the $x_S$ variables are linear functions of $\by$.
-For instance, we can note that for $i\in V$ and integers $2\leq k \leq n$ we have
+For instance, we can observe that for $i\in V$ and integers $2\leq k \leq n$ we have

-Note that the nonnegativity of this expression is not a consequence of the nonnegativity of $\by$.
+and the nonnegativity of this expression is not a consequence of the nonnegativity of $\by$.
 Thus the nonnegativity of this expression could be added to the aggregation, tightening it up.
 In fact in \cite{yang1} the authors came up with the following additional nonnegative combinations of the $\bx$ variables that can be expressed as a linear function of the $\by$ variables when we use substitutions \eqref{aijk}.

 for all $R\in \gO^2$, and $2\leq k\leq n$.

 for all $i\in V$, $i\in R\in \gO^2$, and $2\leq k\leq n$.

 for all $R\in\gO^3$ and $2\leq k\leq n$.